 Mosquitoes breed in stagnant water, making it crucial to eliminate potential breeding sites around our homes.
 Regularly emptying containers, such as flowerpots, bird baths, and gutters, can prevent the accumulation of water where mosquitoes lay their eggs.
 Furthermore, ensuring proper drainage and avoiding overwatering plants can help reduce mosquito breeding habitats.

 Community-wide clean-up drives are particularly effective in urban and rural areas alike.
-Simple actions such as covering water tanks, cleaning drains, and disposing of unused tires and plastic containers prevent large-scale breeding.
+Simple actions such as covering water tanks, cleaning drains, and disposing of unused tyres and plastic containers prevent large-scale breeding.
 The rule of thumb is: “No water, no mosquitoes.”

 Simple - steps - to - safeguard - your - health - from - mosquito - bites - and - related - diseases.

-Harnessing Technology
+Harnessing Technology for Mosquito Control

 Advancements in technology have revolutionised mosquito control strategies, offering innovative solutions to combat mosquito-borne diseases.
 Mosquito traps equipped with UV light and carbon dioxide attractants can effectively capture and eliminate mosquitoes from outdoor spaces.
 Similarly, indoor mosquito repellent devices utilising ultrasonic waves provide a non-toxic alternative for repelling mosquitoes within confined areas.